-How to Use and Incorporate a Qbank While Studying for the Shelf Exam/Step 2 CK
+How to Use and Incorporate a Qbank While Studying for Shelf Exams & Step 2

 The best way to learn medical content is to have real patient encounters that expose you to a real person with an emotional connection to the case, workup, and outcomes.
 This is why the clinical year of medical school exists, so you can begin to encounter patients and hopefully continue this learning throughout residency.
 However, medical students are also expected to know a broad spectrum of conditions—from common to exotic ones—and will certainly not have a real patient encounter for every pathology they are expected to know.
 This is where case-based learning and question banks (Qbanks) come into play.